You know, folks, speaking of Greece, there's another good comparison to what we're doing in Greece.

 And get this.

-In a state with a nation's highest jobless rate, landscaping companies, you know it's spring getting into summertime up there, and uh trees and grass are starting to grow, so people are gonna need this stuff cut, trimmed and all that.
+In a state with the nation's highest jobless rate, landscaping companies, you know, it's spring getting into summertime up there, and the trees and grass are starting to grow, so people are going to need this stuff cut, trimmed, and all that.

 Landscaping companies are finding some job applicants are rejecting offers of work so they can continue collecting unemployment benefits.